Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

 ---------

 Next, we choose which optimizer to use for training our model.
-In PyTorch we do it as follows:
+In PyTorch, the optimizer is created as follows:

 .. code-block:: python